 Long after the incident, the London Air Museum excavated the wreckage.
 The Royal Air Force declared the craft a write-off in 1940.
 Tangmere Military Aviation Museum saved some items but they no longer make up part of the collection.

 Remembering Stanley Allen Fenemore

-On 1st January 1944, a 12-foot silver cedar tree was planted at the crash site to remember the young pilot.
+On 1st January 1944, a 12-foot silver cedar tree was planted at the crash site to remember the Pilot from Northern Ireland.
 On it is a plaque: